 - Joint Support: The child cannot file a joint return for the year.

-There are 4 tests that will qualify a relative as a dependent as follows:
+The 4 tests that will qualify a relative as a dependent are:

 - They are not the “qualifying child” of another taxpayer or your “qualifying child”.